 1.3 Research strategy

-To find out whether this hypothesis displayed in the conceptual model above is true, we conducted our research by performing a literature review and by conducting an experimental study supported by an online survey.
+To find out whether the hypothesis displayed in the conceptual model above is supported, we conducted a literature review and an experimental study supported by an online survey.
 Our strategy included a 2 x 2 between-subject design.
 The population consisted of the ‘SampleSize: Where your opinions actually matter!’
 Reddit community and of the Amazon Mechanical Turk community.
 The effect size of our research concerns the effect of offline events on online participation.
-Another effect size in our study expresses the effect of considering the product related to the brand community as hedonic, in comparison to utilitarian, on the relationship between offline events and online participation.
-These effect sizes are measured by constructing a linear model.
+Additionally, a second effect size in our study expresses the moderating effect of considering the product related to the brand community as hedonic, in comparison to considering it utilitarian, on the relationship between attending offline events and online participation.
+These effect sizes are measured as beta coefficients by constructing a linear model.

 1.4 Managerial relevance

-A real-life example of a brand community, that we will discuss to create a more concrete view of our research question, is the case of Walt Disney Company.
-This company is a well-known example of a brand which invests a lot in its community.
+A real-life example of a brand community, that we will discuss to create a more clear and vivid view of our research question, is the case of the Walt Disney Company.
+This company is a well-known example of a brand which invests substantial amounts in its community.
 For years, they have been very active in positioning their brand as an entertainment experience, rather than just a media company.
 These investments have resulted in a large number of Disney fanatics, which are connected by a deep love of the magical brand of Disney (Peckover, 2020).

 In the case of Disney, an offline event in which fans of the brand come together is the D23 Expo.
 People from all over the world join this yearly three-day event to share their enthusiasm for the brand.
-Therefore, Disney is a hedonic brand, as it provides people with pleasure.
+Given Disney’s reputation of fun and excitement, it is considered a hedonic brand (Pettigrew, 2011).

-If we apply our research question to this case, we investigate whether people who attend the offline events participate more in the virtual communities after the gathering than community members who are similar in characteristics but do not attend the offline events.
+If we apply our research question and hypothesis to this case, we would like to know whether people who attend the offline events, participate more in the virtual communities after the gathering than community members who are similar in characteristics but do not attend the offline events.
 Disney's marketing managers could use the outcome of this research in their future marketing strategy and the development of their virtual community spaces.

 Even though Bender (1978) already described the concept of virtual brand communities, real advancements in the research on online aspects of brand communities were only made in the last decade.
 Several research articles, which are discussed later in this paper, investigate the reasons for people to participate in online communities.
 In these articles, the effect of offline interactions between members on their online participation has been the subject of research as well.
 Nevertheless, the findings in the research papers have not been consistent and show opposing findings.
-These opposing findings make that it remains unknown whether offline activities and interactions do enhance or restrict online participation.
-This ambiguity is one of the reasons why a critical review of the different articles and this research topic is very relevant.
+As a result, it remains unknown whether offline activities and interactions do enhance or restrict online participation.
+This ambiguity is one of the reasons why a critical review of different sources and this research topic is very relevant.

 Furthermore, most of the papers have focused on virtual communities that were not centred around, nor maintained by, brands.
 The communities investigated are made up of people who share the love for a specific activity (e.g. cooking), rather than for a brand.
-As this paper focuses explicitly on communities with brands as their central topic, the theoretical domain fundamentally differs from research done before.
-Moreover, the papers discussed in the third chapter are respectively nine and thirteen years old when this research project takes place.
+As this paper focuses explicitly on communities centred around brands as their central topic, the theoretical domain fundamentally differs from research done before.
+Moreover, the papers discussed in chapter 3 are respectively nine and thirteen years old.
 With the pace in which technological advancements take place nowadays, updated research with more recent data could be relevant.